xiangp126/Algorithm/README.md

 ## Algorithm
 - Thoughts come from Web or classical books like 'Introduction to Algorithms, Third Edition'
-- Some source will generate dynamic library, for outer usage
-- Can be directly compiled on MAC and Linux
 - Key kind of algorithm
     - 8+ kind of sort
         - Linear